Estes786/saasxbarbershop/DEPLOYMENT_COMPLETE_GUIDE.md

 **Congratulations! 🎉**

-Your OASIS BI PRO x Barbershop application is **100% code-complete** and ready for the final manual deployment steps.
+Your BALIK.LAGI x Barbershop application is **100% code-complete** and ready for the final manual deployment steps.

 All critical integrations are done:
 - ✅ Google OAuth code implemented